Gadolinium(III) chloride

 Gadolinium(III) chloride, also known as gadolinium trichloride, is GdCl3.
-It is a colorless, hygroscopic, water-soluble solid.
+It is a colorless, hygroscopic, water-soluble salt.
 The hexahydrate GdCl3∙6H2O is commonly encountered and is sometimes also called gadolinium trichloride.
 Gd3+ species are of special interest because the ion has the maximum number of unpaired spins possible, at least for known elements.
 With seven valence electrons and seven available f-orbitals, all seven electrons are unpaired and symmetrically arranged around the metal.
 The high magnetism and high symmetry combine to make Gd3+ a useful component in NMR spectroscopy and MRI.

 Preparation

 GdCl3 is usually prepared by the "ammonium chloride" route, which involves the initial synthesis of (NH4)2[GdCl5].
 This material can be prepared from the common starting materials at reaction temperatures of 230 °C from gadolinium oxide: